Day One (My FAQ's)treatacne

 Dan's Regimen works for me and Accutane works for some people in my family.

-I was able to somewhat trick them into admitting that not only are these medications not long lasting, but that there IS a link to what we DO and EAT and that it obviously effects our overall health, including the state of our skin, which may or may not develop acne.
-Why just last year my doctor told me that I can never get rid of my acne... that I will always have it.
+I was able to somewhat trick them into admitting that not only are these medications not long lasting, but that there IS a link to what we DO and EAT that obviously effects our overall health, including the state of our skin which may or may not develop acne.
+During my last acne visit to my doctor he had told me, rather strictly mind you, that I can never get rid of my acne... that I will always have it no matter what I do.
+He was 100 percent wrong.

 Are you quitting topical washes/medications then?